 a) Check they have suitable footwear and/or clothing for route and seasonal conditions.
 If unsuitable advise them of risks they may face if they insist on participating

-b) Ask them to write down their name in your notebook
+b) Ask them to write down their name, address and contact telephone number in your notebook

-4 Describe Walk.
-Outline route of walk, state distance, any foreseen difficult parts, slippery mud, stiles, planned stops and toilet facilities, if none say so
+4 Describe Walk Outline route of walk, state distance, any foreseen difficult parts, any road walking, slippery mud, stiles, planned stops and toilet facilities, if none say so

-6 Check the number of walkers.
-Count and note down the number of walkers.
+7 Check the number of walkers Count and note down the number of walkers

 During the walk:

 1 Dogs Ensure all dogs are properly supervised, especially in vicinity of livestock and close to roads